Gréta María Grétarsdóttir: Business career

 In 2016, Gréta was hired as the chief financial officer of Festi, a major retail company in Iceland.
 In September 2018, she took over as the chief executive officer of Krónan, a discount supermarket chain and a subsidiary company of Festi.
 In December 2019, she received the Icelandic Business Award after Krónan had its largest operating year in the history of the company.
 In May 2020, Gréta resigned from the company, siding her unhappiness with the board of Festi applying for and receiving substantial financial relief from the Icelandic government, due to the coronavirus pandemic, despite the profits for the year being projected in billions of ISK.

 In June 2020, Gréta was appointed by Kristján Þór Júlíusson, the Minister of Fisheries and Agriculture, as the chairman of the board of the Icelandic Food Fund.

 In 2024, she became the CEO of Prís, a supermarket chain owned by the former owners of Bónus supermarket chain.
+In December 2025, she resigned from the company.